aspose-words/Aspose.Words-Documentation/reportingservices/release-notes/release-notes-2008/aspose-words-for-reporting-services-2-3-0-0-release-notes/_index.md

   Product documentation reworked and updated
 - NullReferenceException thrown for some reports
-  Order of matrix columns is reversed in some rare cases Extra space appear in some documents with tables spread over multiple pages
+  Order of matrix columns is reversed in some rare cases Extra space appear in some documents with tables spread over numerous pages